Audio House customer data possibly stolen by hackers

-SINGAPORE - Customers of consumer electronics retailer Audio House may have had their personal details, such as names and contact numbers, stolen by a hacking group that had allegedly hacked furniture retailer Vhive.
+Customers of consumer electronics retailer Audio House may have had their personal details such as names and contact numbers stolen by a hacking group that had allegedly hacked furniture retailer Vhive.

-Audio House told customers in an e-mail that it was alerted on Monday (May 31) that hacking group Altdos might have gained unauthorised entry into its servers.
+In an e-mail to customers yesterday, Audio House said it was told on Monday that hacking group Altdos might have gained unauthorised entry into its servers.

 The group claimed to have accessed the retailer's membership database, stolen information from it and used the data to blackmail Audio House, the retailer added.